traefik-tech-blog/hashicorp-webinar/readme.md

 Visit http://countdash.localhost:8080/ from your desktop.
 You should see a dashboard showing Connected and displaying an incrementing counter.

-*Note*: you'll need to add `countdash.localhost` to the `127.0.0.1` entry in your `/etc/hosts` file in order to properly resolve the app from your browser.
+*Note*: You'll need to add `countdash.localhost` to the `127.0.0.1` entry in your `/etc/hosts` file in order to properly resolve the app from your browser.

 ```bash
 nomad run jobs/whoami-connect.nomad